Ten Tips to Staying Healthy After Childbirth

 Take time for yourself

 Don’t forget about you!
-Many moms try to focus all their energy and time into their baby, this is not fair to you.
+Many moms try to focus all their energy and time on their baby, this is not fair to you.
 You need to be healthy for your baby which means you need to take time for yourself.
 Your mental health is equally as important as your physical health.
 Stay connected with your friends and see them at times other than when they are visiting you and the baby.
 Take time to go out with your partner, just the two of you.
 Run errands by yourself and maybe sneak in a treat for yourself while you’re out.

-Having a baby is hard work, make sure to take care of yourself after baby is born to ensure you are healthy for your new bundle of joy!
+Having a baby is hard work, make sure to take care of yourself after the baby is born to ensure you are healthy for your new bundle of joy!